nlnzcollservices/harvester_manager/Technical_notes.md

 Takes the the `item.url` and hands it to the `instagram-scraper` tool in commandline via `subproc`

-`instagram-scraper` needs a instgram username and password - this is handled as a local instance of the normal secrets method in the harvester.
-See https://github.com/arc298/instagram-scraper
+`instagram-scraper` needs a instgram username and password - this is handled as a local instance of the normal secrets method (see secrets_method.md) in the harvester.
+See https://github.com/arc298/instagram-scraper for the tool.

 It writes its own log file, that I believe it uses to handle recurrent harvesting.